Request for Additional Information (Step 2)

 You (and if dependent, your parents) may be asked to verify:

-Read each form carefully, be sure to attach any necessary documentation requested such as signed tax returns.
-You must return all documents as soon as possible to the Office of Student Financial Services for us to determine your eligibility for aid.
+Read each form carefully, be sure to attach any necessary documentation requested such as signed tax transcripts (Must obtain from IRS) You must return all documents as soon as possible to the Office of Student Financial Services for us to determine your eligibility for aid.

-Incomplete or inaccurate responses will cause lengthy delays in the evaluation of your financial aid eligibility.
+Incomplete or inaccurate responses can cause lengthy delays in the evaluation of your financial aid eligibility.

-Mail requested documentation to the Office of Student Financial Services at:
+Mail or bring requested documentation to the Office of Student Financial Services at:

 Birmingham Campus Bessemer Campus